-Young people across Birmingham will be exploring some of the influential peace campaigns that were active in the city, during and after World World 1 in a new project by leading arts & heritage organisation Sampad.
+Young people across Birmingham will be exploring some of the influential peace campaigns that were active in the city, during and after World World 1, in new Sampad project, Words of Peace.

 The project has also received support from the Harry Payne Fund, administered by Heart of England Community Foundation.
 The Fund was set up in 1939 by Harry Payne, a Birmingham businessman with a strong faith, whose pacifist beliefs led to him being imprisoned during the First World War as a conscientious objector.